MS-Jahan/fb-auto-reply-py/README.md

-# [THIS THING ISN'T WORKING RIGHT NOW (fbchat module issue).
+# [THIS THING ISN'T WORKING EVERYTIME (fbchat module issue).
 USE IT IF YOU CAN DEBUG AND LET ME KNOW IF YOU CAN.]

 # Warning
 (...from the fbchat module doc: )